overhangio/tutor/docs/faq.rst

 Tutor tries very hard to support all major Open edX features, notably in the form of :ref:`plugins <existing_plugins>`.
 In particular, the discovery and ecommerce services, once unavailable in Tutor, can now be easily installed via plugins.
 If you are interested in sponsoring the development of a new plugin, please `get in touch <mailto:worktogether@overhang.io>`__!

 It should be noted that the `Analytics <https://github.com/edx/edx-analytics-pipeline>`__ stack is currently unsupported, and will likely stay so in the future, as it would require a tremendous amount of work to containerize all the components.
-For generating great-looking analytics reports, we recommend the `Figures plugin <https://github.com/overhangio/tutor-figures>`__.
+We are currently working on a replacement solution.

 Are there people already running this in production?
 ----------------------------------------------------

 Yes, many of them.
-There is no way to count precisely how many running Open edX platforms were deployed with Tutor, but from feedback collected directly from real users, there must be dozens, if not hundreds.
+There is no way to count precisely how many running Open edX platforms were deployed with Tutor, but from feedback collected directly from real users, there must be hundreds, if not thousands.
 Tutor is also used by some Open edX providers who are hosting platforms for their customers.

 Why should I trust software written by some random guy on the Internet?
 -----------------------------------------------------------------------